 Changes over a period of a couple hours are exciting and intriguing.
 There’re stones, little zesty flowers, something like clotted cream, slices of cucumber and hunks of cantaloupe.
 There is a rosey quality and a green, stemmy whiff that might be that cucumber but I think must be cut flowers.
-This vtg is really nice, with mouthwatering acidity, crunchy gravel road sound, picnic happy, girlfriend pretty, gin with a twist, cool weather white, deserving of its appeal. — a year ago
+This vtg is really nice, with mouthwatering acidity, crunchy gravel road sound, picnic happy, girlfriend pretty, gin with a twist, cool weather white, deserving of its appeal. — 2 years ago

 Surreal wine.
 Wine as surreal painting.
 Smells a little bit like everything.
 Flowers, brats with good mustard, little sweet oranges, burnt sugar, jasmine green tea, girlfriend’s hair two days after shampoo, peeking into windows at 11:16 when mom’s asleep and dad’s watching the night news with the lights out and a box of All Sorts, listening to a portable radio with scratchy pots, eating crackers and cheap cheese in the middle of the night under the oven light, miner’s locker room, human hands.
 I don’t know where to begin with Ostertag, but every time I taste his wines I am thrown into the void that looks back.
-That’s how much I like it. — 2 years ago
+That’s how much I like it. — 3 years ago

 this is the 2016 WHITE not the RED.